Lady Gaga discography

-Gaga is one of the world's best-selling music artists, with estimated sales of 170 million records as of 2018, and has produced some of the best-selling singles of all time.
+Gaga is one of the world's best-selling music artists, with sales of 124 million records, and has produced some of the best-selling singles of all time.
 She has also sold around 7.25 million singles in the United Kingdom, and 11.46 million albums in the US; in the latter country she is the first and only artist to have two songs pass 7 million downloads sold ("Poker Face" and "Just Dance").
-According to the Recording Industry Association of America (RIAA), as of October 2022, Gaga is the fourteenth top digital singles artist in the United States, with cumulative single certifications of 85.5 million digital downloads and on-demand streaming, being the first woman to receive the Digital Diamond Award certification from RIAA, one of three artists with at least two Diamond certified songs ("Bad Romance" and "Poker Face").
-By the end of 2020, with "Just Dance", "Poker Face", "Bad Romance" and "Shallow", she also became the first female artist to achieve four singles that sold at least 10 million copies globally.
+According to the Recording Industry Association of America (RIAA), Gaga is among the top digital singles artist in the United States, with cumulative single certifications of 87.5 million digital downloads and on-demand streaming, being the first woman to receive the Digital Diamond Award certification from RIAA, and one of the few artists with at least three Diamond certified songs ("Bad Romance", "Poker Face" and "Just Dance").
+By 2020, six of her singles appeared on the International Federation of the Phonographic Industry's annual Top 10 Global Singles chart ("Just Dance", "Poker Face", "Bad Romance", "Telephone", "Born This Way" and "Shallow"), setting the record for the most entries by any female artist.